 It is extremely crowded on the waterfront so we give you the services of a guide to steer you through the day and help you find the best vantage points from which to watch the festivities.

 Tailor-made itinerary ideas in Cambodia

-Explore Cambodia's hidden gems including the region of the Cardamom Mountains and Kep on the south coast and Mondulkiri in the north east.
+Explore Cambodia's hidden gems, including the Cardamom Mountains and Kep region on the south coast and Mondulkiri in the northeast.